robot-mazeee/Mountains-And-Valleys/README.md

 ## Mountain Chains and Valleys

 Two occupied or free intersections are connected if it is possible to draw a path between them, containing only occupied or free intersections, respectively.
 A chain of mountains is a set of connected occupied intersections that are not connected to any other mountain.
-Similarly, a chain of free intersections adjacent to a mountain or to a chain of mountains that contains that mountain is called a valley.
+Similarly, a chain of free intersections adjacent to a mountain or to a chain of mountains is called a valley.

 ## Examples